-STACREC noted that NAFO Statistical Bulletin, Vol. 43, containing 1993 data was published in December 1997.
+STACREC noted that NAFO Statistical Bulletin, Vol. 43, was published in December 1997.

-STACREC noted that publication of NAFO Statistical Bulletin Vol. 44 and 45 containing 1994 and 1995 data has not been completed since data for 1994 from the United States and data for 1995 from the Faroe Islands and the United States are still outstanding.
+STACREC noted that publication of NAFO Statistical Bulletin Vol. 44 and 45 containing 1994 and 1995 data has not been completed since data for 1994 from the United States and data for 1995 from the Faroe Islands and the United States were still outstanding.